MA Persian and Social Anthropology

 The enhanced research skills you will develop on a four-year programme, particularly in your honours years, are a valuable asset if you wish to continue studying at postgraduate level.

-At the University of Edinburgh, we offer a one-year Masters by Research degree in Islamic and Middle Eastern Studies.
-This programme is a good stepping stone to a PhD, but is equally of value as a stand-alone qualification.
+At the University, we offer a one-year Masters by Research degree in Islamic and Middle Eastern Studies.
+This programme is a good foundation for a PhD, but is equally of value as a stand-alone qualification.

 We usually also offer taught MSc programmes in: